 Gay will visit the campus on Nov.
-6, 2018, for an onstage interview and Q&A in Goodhart auditorium, followed by the famous Balch Speaker themed dessert reception in the Great Hall.
+6, 2018, for an onstage interview and Q&A in Great Hall, followed by the famous Balch Speaker themed dessert reception in Rhoads Hall.
 This evening event is open to all students taking Emily Balch Seminars.
 They will be encountering Gay's work in their Balch Seminar classes in the weeks leading up to her visit.

 Gay is an associate professor with a specialization in creative writing in the Department of English at Purdue University.